ashasaxena/CaseStudy2/CS2.md

 detach(dfTemp)
 ```

+## Data Analysis and visualization continues: we review the co-relation between Gender, Work Status, and Occupation

 ```r
 #4c.
 Give the frequencies (in table format or similar) for Gender, Work Status, and Occupation.
 They can be separate tables, if that’s your choice.